kssujith92/Penetration_Depth_Fitting/README.md

  Multi-gap fitting fits the data to 's+s', 's+d', or 'd+d' models.

+ Run main_code.m in the respective folders and follow the prompts.
+More documentation in the code as comments.

 >'Sample1.txt' is a sample data file

 >run 'main_code.m' in the folder